 The twentieth century saw the gradual phasing out of boy choristers.
 They had evidently become a cause of concern as by 1907, the Organist was being instructed to ‘do his best to better the class of boys in the choir’.
 By 1937 they had been entirely replaced by a professional adult choir by C H Trevor, laying the foundations for the current musical tradition.
 Trevor was undoubtedly an extremely popular figure around the Inn; when he announced his retirement in 1965, the Inn even offered to transport him to Chapel each Sunday if he would remain.

 The current choir consists of nine professional singers led by the Organist and Director of Chapel Music who provide music of the very highest quality most of the services in the Chapel, as well as appearing at the Inn for other musical events.

 The organ is a new 40 stop instrument by Kenneth Tickell, the installation of which was completed in October 2009.
 More details of the new instrument can be found in the attached article for the 2010 Newsletter by the Organist (download article >).

 A series of lunchtime concerts, with free admission to the public, usually takes place on Tuesdays in term time.
 These feature predominantly the talented young musicians of the Royal College of Music.
-Regrettably, these concerts had to be suspended for Michaelmas term 2016 due to the major Development works currently in process at the Inn.
-We hope to be able to resume the series in Hilary term 2017.
+The next concert is scheduled for Tuesday 23 October at 1.05pm.
+A programme will be posted online once confirmed.

 A CD of Christmas Carols and Seasonal Favourites is available.
 You can order it here.